Best of Japan LDS Church History Tour

 We will say goodbye to the bustle of Tokyo to embark on a few days’ worth of exploring the more traditional and unique side of Japan.
 We’ll visit Kamakura, the political center of medieval Japan, where we will see the Daibutsu (Great Buddha), the iconic and magnificent bronze Buddha sculpture set in a lush temple garden.
 We’ll also visit the Hachimangu Shrine complex where on New Year’s Day worshippers wait several hours to offer their alms for a blessed New Year, and Hasedera Temple where you’ll see hillsides dotted in thousands tiny “jizo” statues whose purpose is to care for the souls of those who die at a young age.
 And of course we simply must visit the hill and monument overlooking Yokohama Bay from which LDS church President Heber J. Grant dedicated the land of Japan for the preaching of the gospel in 1901!
 We’ll ride the “bullet train” southwest, zipping past the magnificent cone-shaped Mt.
 Fuji for which Japan is famous arriving at Kyoto, the capital of Japan for more than one thousand years, home to the most unique and stunning temples in the country.
 Breakfast & lunch included.

+At Fushimi Inari-Taisha Shrine, take a short hike up a hill passing by/through thousands of bright red torii gates--a magnificent wonder!
 We’ll enjoy a guided tour of Nara, Japan’s first capital to visit another UNESCO World Heritage Site, Todaiji Temple, a massive wooden structure constructed without nails and housing the world’s largest bronze Buddha statue.
 Before returning to Kyoto we’ll wander through Nara Park where we’ll interact with over a thousand tamed yet wild deer which freely roam its grounds.
-We’ll end the day with a short hike up a hill passing by/through thousands of bright red torii gates to a magnificent panoramic view of Kyoto below.
+In Osaka, we will explore the immense, pagoda-like Osaka Castle.
+We’ll end the day at Dotonbori's amazing shopping street with everything available you can imagine!

 Breakfast, lunch, & dinner included.

-In Osaka, we’ll explore the immense, pagoda-like Osaka Castle before the bullet train whisks us back to Tokyo so we can take a last look at the cherry blossoms at Shinjuku Gyoen before boarding our evening flight from Haneda International Airport to return to the US.
-Arrive home the same date (shortly after your departure time!–how is that even possible?!?) crossing back over several time zones and the International Date Line (somewhere over the Pacific Ocean–Aha!) while saying, “Sayōnara & arigatou, Japan!”
+The morning bullet train will whisk us back to Tokyo so we can take a last look at the splendid cherry blossoms at Shinjuku Gyoen before boarding our mid-afternoon flight from Haneda International Airport to return to the US.
+Arrive home the same date only within a few hours on the clock after crossing back over several time zones and the International Date Line (somewhere over the Pacific Ocean) while saying, “Sayōnara & arigatou, Japan!”

-Breakfast & lunch included in Japan; dinner onboard flight home.
+Breakfast included in Japan; lunch on own at Haneda airport; dinner onboard flight home.